everton-tenorio/everton-tenorio/README.md

 This is a selection of projects from my portfolio.
-I specialize in tasks that involve web scraping, data analysis, devops and security, with Python as my flagship language.
+I specialize in tasks that involve web development, web scraping, data analysis, devops and security, with Python as my flagship language.

 <pre>
  👨🏽‍💻 Coding in <a href="https://github.com/everton-tenorio?tab=repositories&q=&type=public&language=python&sort=" target="_blank">Python</a> and <a href="https://github.com/everton-tenorio?tab=repositories&q=&type=public&language=javascript&sort=" target="_blank">Javascript</a>(React, <a href="https://github.com/everton-tenorio?tab=repositories&q=&type=public&language=Vue&sort=">Vue</a>)